 Direct ferries from Huelva to the Canary Islands

 Fred.
 Olsen Express and Naviera Armas serve ferry routes from Huelva to Tenerife, Gran Canaria and Lanzarote.
 Below you can find more details about the trip from Huelva.

 - Ferry from Huelva to Lanzarote: the Huelva - Lanzarote ferry route is serviced once a week by Naviera Armas.
-The direct crossing to Arrecife has an average duration of 26.5 hours and tickets start at around €150.
+The direct crossing to Arrecife lasts around 27-28 hours and tickets start at about €150.

 Good to know: some ferry trips include stopovers at different Canary Islands ports before reaching the final destination.
 There’s no need to change ferries.